MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 XACT_STATE()
 ```

-It doesn't take any parameter.
+It doesn't take any parameters.
 It returns

 - `0` -> no open transaction